mdelclaro/gettyio-challenge-backend/README.md

 All the routes are authenticated by using JWT tokens, so the API also creates users.

+Before anything, run `npm install` to install the modules.

 ### Running:
 ```
 $ npm install